pblaney/mgp1000/README.md

 	                                      need to be done for every separate run after the first
 	                                      Available: yes, no
 	                                      Default: yes
+	--annotsv_ref_cached           [str]  Indicates whether or not the AnnotSV reference files used for annotation have been downloaded/cached locally, this will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first
+	                                      Available: yes, no
+	                                      Default: yes
 	--vep_ref_cached               [str]  Indicates whether or not the VEP reference files used for annotation have been downloaded/cached locally, this will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first